Table of Contents

 Small Business Week.
 From October 11 to 15, Crain's Chicago Business will sponsor its first annual Small Business Week.
 A range of educational and business development activities will be held, including the launch of the Small Business Census, a "data-driven exercise" to show new and interesting findings about small business impact on the overall business community.
 That week's edition of Crain's will feature a Focus section on small business.
 Partly because it coincides with the October 13 GO TO 2040 launch, CMAP was pleased to assist Crain's with some data (from Dun & Bradstreet) and analysis that reinforce how important the plan is to our region's economy.

 Stormwater management grants.
 Requests for Proposals (RFPs) are due December 15, 2010, for the Illinois Green Infrastructure Grant Program for Stormwater Management (IGIG), with approximately $5 million in funding available.
 The Metropolitan Planning Council (MPC) will host three workshops for prospective applicants to learn more about the program.
-The final workshop will take place on October 8 in East Hazel Crest.
+The first, to be held in Chicago on September 29 from 9:00 to 11:30 a.m., is at capacity.
+The second will be held in Aurora on October 1, and a third workshop was added on October 8 in East Hazel Crest.
 For more information, contact Josh Ellis of MPC (firstname.lastname@example.org or 312-863-6045).
 CMAP, along with several partners, served on an advisory committee for IEPA that helped shape this grant program.
 Additional information can be found online.

 Moving Forward Together.
 Mercy Housing will host its annual event, Moving Forward Together, on October 5 at Swissotel in Chicago.
 To address the regional foreclosure and housing crisis, Mercy Housing is working to leverage $1 billion over seven years to facilitate the acquisition, rehab, and reoccupation of 2,500 foreclosed homes; develop or preserve 5,000 affordable apartments, board-up and protect 4,500 vacant homes; and create 8,000 jobs.
 Purchase tickets for the event online.